-Services that are covered for you What you must pay when you get these services Inpatient hospital care (continued) Blood - including storage and administration.
+Services that are covered for you What you must pay when you get these services Inpatient hospital care (continued) • Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
+If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
+Transplant providers may be local or outside of the service area.
+If our in-network transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
+If Leon MediDual provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.
+Blood - including storage and administration.
 Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
 All other components of blood are covered beginning with the first pint used.
+Description continued.
 Physician services Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
 Even if you stay in the hospital overnight, you might still be considered an outpatient.
 If you are not sure if you are an inpatient or an outpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called Are You a Hospital Inpatient or Outpatient?
-If You Have Medicare - Ask!
-This fact sheet is available on the Web at https://www.medicare.gov/sites/default/files/2021-10/11435- Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+If You Have Medicare - Ask !
+This fact sheet is available on the Web at es.medicare.gov/publications/11435-Medicare-Hospital-Benefits.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.
-Inpatient services in a psychiatric hospital Covered services include mental health care services that require a hospital stay.
-Leon MediDual covers 90 days for an inpatient mental health hospital stay.
-Day(s) 1-90: There is no coinsurance, copayment, or deductible per stay for inpatient mental health care.
-Leon MediDual also covers 60 "lifetime reserve days".
-These are "extra" covered days.
-If your hospital stay is more than 90 days, you can use these extra days, but once you have used these extra 60 days, your inpatient hospital coverage will be limited to 90 days.
-Leon MediDual has a lifetime limit of 190 days for inpatient Lifetime reserve days: There is no coinsurance, copayment, or deductible per stay for each lifetime reserve day (up to 60 days per lifetime). mental health care in a psychiatric hospital.
-The 190-day limit does not apply to inpatient mental health services provided in a psychiatric unit of general hospital.
-Beyond lifetime reserve days: you are responsible for all costs.
-Prior authorization may be required.
-Referral is required.